Acupressure for Yin Yoga

 Pericardium 6 (Nei Guan)

-The pericardium is considered the “heart protector” and therefore is closely associated with the functions of the heart.
-Pericardium 6 is a good point to open the chest and regulate the heart.
-It can be used for support during heart centred emotional troubles and to calm the mind.
-However, it’s most well known for its effect on the stomach in cases of nausea, motion sickness, and morning sickness.
+The pericardium is considered the “heart protector” and, therefore, is closely associated with the functions of the heart.
+Pericardium 6 is a good point for opening the chest and regulating the heart.
+It can be used for support during heart-centred emotional troubles and to calm the mind.
+However, it’s most well-known for its effect on the stomach in cases of nausea, motion sickness, and morning sickness.

-LOCATION: Located on the centre of the inside of the wrist, two thumb widths up the arm away from the wrist crease.
+LOCATION: Located in the centre of the inside of the wrist, two thumb widths up the arm away from the wrist crease.

 Spleen 6 (San Yin Jiao)

 Add pressure to this point to target the Spleen meridian.
 According to Chinese Medicine, the Spleen can become heavy with too much processed or sweet food.
-Pressing this point is especially helpful if you’ve been feeling weighed down due to digestive disturbance.
+Pressing this point is especially helpful if you’ve been feeling weighed down by digestive disturbances.
 It is also helpful to support and build the digestive system overall.

 Find a yin yoga sequence for the Spleen and Stomach channels here.

 LOCATION: This point is located on the inner side of the leg.
-Measure 4 finger widths directly above the inner ankle.
+Measure four finger widths directly above the inner ankle.
 The point is located on the inside of the bone (the medial crest of the tibia).
-Most people find a small depression or a place near this area that feels a little more sensitive.
+Most people find a slight depression or a place near this area that feels a little more sensitive.

 Lung 1 and 2 (Zhong Fu and Yun Men):

-These Lung points are particularly helpful if you’re working with lung congestion, troubles breathing, or you’re processing grief.
-During your sequence some poses may compress these points and others will release the compression.
+These Lung points are particularly helpful if you’re working with lung congestion, trouble breathing, or you’re processing grief.
+During your sequence, some poses may compress these points, and others will release the compression.
 You can also place gentle pressure on these points near the beginning of your practice or during a supported backbend that opens the chest.

-Learn about how to heal the Lung and how it’s related to the season of fall here.
+Learn how to heal the Lung and how it relates to the season of fall here.

 Chinese Medicine for Yoga Online Training